 - Research and academic relations policy

-Science and research can make important contributions to intercultural understanding and the stabilisation of crisis regions.
+Science and research can make important contributions to intercultural understanding and to stabilising crisis regions.
 This is the principle that underlies the Federal Government’s research and academic relations policy initiative.

 www.auswaertiges-amt.de > Research and academic relations policy